laa-1-yay/laa-1-yay.github.io/source/_posts/2016-08-21-gsoc-final-submission.markdown

 **DHIS SDK Work**

 -Write the business logic code of the dashboard app in the SDK repo.
--Add code for the syncing logic of dashboards and interpretation for
+-Add code for the syncing logic of Dashboards and Interpretation to :
     Get data from server
     Update it
     Add it to the local database
     Retrieve local database changes
 -Use RxAndroid with observables to interact with data.
--Make different controllers for dashboard, dashboard content and interactors
+-Make different Controllers for Dashboards, Dashboard Content and Interpretations
--Make different interactors and stores interfaces for all the resources of dashboards and interprations such as DashboardElement, DashboardItem, Interpretations, InterpretationComment, etc. along with their implementation.
+-Make different Interactors and Stores interfaces for all the resources of dashboards and interprations such as DashboardElement, DashboardItem, Interpretations, InterpretationComment, etc. along with their implementation.
 -Make different Modules and Components for Dashboard/ Interpretations for dependency injection using Dagger.
+-Initialize/ Define the new files in the general modules such as services, persistance, controllers, etc.

 A big thank you to my mentor Araz Abishov for the guidance.